 The type of information that we collect is limited to that which is necessary.

-Training and Quality Purposes - telephone calls made to certain telephone numbers within the Group may be recorded for training and quality purposes.
+Training and quality purposes.
+Telephone calls made to certain telephone numbers within Alcumus may be recorded for training and quality purposes.
 See also section 6 (Recording Calls) below.

-Research - we may hold your personal details for research purposes, but in this case, we will never make your personal details available to other companies for marketing purposes other than for the marketing of the Group’s products and services or where you have requested us to do so.
+Research.
+We may hold your personal details for research purposes, but in this case, we will never make your personal details available to other companies for marketing purposes other than for the marketing of Alcumus’ products and services or where you have requested us to do so.

 3. Use of your information